ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 {: #vra_setup}

 When the VRA configuration is commited, only the running configuration is changed.
 It does not change the configuration used at boot time.
 If access is lost to the VRA due to a configuration change, rebooting the VRA from the {{site.data.keyword.Bluemix_notm}} dashboard will return the VRA to the previous save of the boot configuration file.
-This save could be from some time previously.
+This saved configuration could be from some time previously.

 Only save the configuration to the default system configuration file when you are satisfied that the changes perform the desired effect and do not affect operation or access to the VRA.